 1. \$200 monthly pay supplement for bus monitors.
 2. Fobs or keys for all transportation workers to gain access to schools to use bathrooms at the entrances closest to where the buses park.
 3. Reduce the number of double loads and double routes to minimize student travel times.
-If a driver or monitor is asked to drive a double route or load, extra duty pay will be provided.
+If a driver or monitor is asked to drive a double route or load, extra duty pay will be provided (also addressed in Proposal 5).